Welcome from Mrs Farrington!

 This year’s topics are as follows:

-Spring Term 1: Our Heroes
+Spring Term 1: All Aboard!

 Summer Term 1: All Creatures Great and Small

-Summer Term 2: Bon Voyage!
+Summer Term 2: Our Heroes

 In preparation for a forthcoming topic or to consolidate learning in Nursery, we send home a weekly home learning task.
 These are sent home on a Friday and collected in the following Wednesday.
 These activities provide a fun and engaging way of learning with your child at home and can often be carried out as part of daily routines, a discussion at teatime or could be a practical activity for you to work on together.